 The Storage Spaces

 Yet another thing that you might want to consider having on your blind is enough storage space.
 You’ll be having more than just your weapon while you go out hunting.
-From wind checkers and cover scents to cellphones and your keys, you should go for a blind with enough storage space and has got all of these items within reach.
+From wind checkers and cover scents to cellphones and your keys, you should go for a blind with enough storage space and have got all of these items within reach.

 Scouting and Timing